Academic Program Review: Online Education

 At UNM, online courses and programs follow one of two models: with or without tuition revenue sharing.
 The Academic Program Review (APR) process for online education varies depending on the model.
 Select the AOP Path or the ONL Path based on your program’s structure.

-Follow the AOP Path if your college or school offers AOP curricula and the ONL Path if none of your online curriculum is in the AOP format.
+Follow the AOP Path if your college or school offers Accelerated Online degrees, certificates or degree completion programs and the ONL Path if none of your online curricula is in the AOP format.
+If your college/school offers standalone AOP classes but no programs in the AOP format, UNM Online will collaborate to develop a customized path.

 Need help determining your college’s or school’s path?
 Contact UNMOanalytics@unm.edu for support.